ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/region data.md

 makes it clearer where we are in the world and where within a `Map` we're describing.

 Every region (except `Menu`) is configured here.
 All files in this directory are combined with each other at runtime, and are only split and ordered for organization.
-Regions defined in `data/regions/unused` are entirely unused because they're not yet reachable in the randomizer.
-They're there for future reference in case we want to pull those maps in later.
-Any locations or warps in here should be ignored.
+Regions defined in `data/regions/unused` are remnants from automatically generated regions and represent places that exist but aren't reachable or aren't currently relevant to the randomizer.
+Any locations or warps in there should be ignored.
 Data for a single region looks like this:

 ```json
 "REGION_ROUTE103/EAST": {